-The Faroese population is steadily growing by about a couple of hundred new inhabitants per year (as Exhibit 5 shows).
-Such population growth strains the government's operating but mainly capital expenditures.
+The Faroese population is steadily growing by about a couple of hundred new inhabitants per year (Exhibit 5).
+Such population growth put pressure on the government's operations especially with regards to capital investments.
 The government would need to invest in areas such as new schools, health and social service, culture and infrastructure projects.